Repeating A History Of Bankruptcy

 There is a saying that history repeats itself.
 It would be nice if something good or beneficial to mankind gets repeated many times, no one will complain.
 However, if history repeats something that brought misery to many, that is something else.
 A wrong thing that gets done again by the same person or entity is unforgivable especially if the repeated event looks like a replay of the first one.
 It is as if the parties never learned from the lessons of the past.

-Banco Filipino was my first bank.
+Banco Filipino was my first bank in getting professional help with debts.
 I opened a savings account in one of its branches in the City of Manila way back in early 1974 using my PhP700.00 winning in then once-a-week Jai-Alai Special Llave event.
 It was a few weeks before my college graduation when I got lucky to get the 3-9-8 winning combination on a PhP2.00 bet.
 Seven hundred (PhP700.00) was big money then, college tuition was only PhP240.00 per semester in those days.
+To avoid such bankruptcy situations like this, one can seek help to manage their finances in prior before it’s too late.

 Anyway, my relationship with Banco Filipino as a depositor did not last long.
 My initial deposit was also my last and after many small withdrawals for a period of two (2) years, they closed my account for inactivity and with PhP5.00 as remaining balance, if I remember it right.
 This was how I remember the bank during its heyday when it was the Number 1 savings bank in the country in terms of deposits and number of depositors.